tangweiyi/simple-transfer-system/README.md

     }
     ```

+* Unsuccessful requests' response code will not be 0

 ## Assumptions made:
 * Account balance can only be positive
 * Transaction amount must be positive and `source` account 'transfers' to `destination` account